opensovereigncloud/cc-intel-platform-registration/docs/sequence_diagrams/registration.md

 ## Limitation

-- Addition and replacement of CPUs is not supported.
+- Addition or replacement of CPUs is not supported.

 ## Status Code